 Vivint SmartHome

-Vivint is one of the leaders in modern home automation and prides themselves on providing the most modern technology to their customers.
+Vivint is one of the leaders in modern home automation and prides itself on providing the most modern technology to its customers.

 Installation